2019 New York Giants season: Week 16: at Washington Redskins

 Because Joe Burrow was a shoo-in to be drafted 1st overall to the Cincinnati Bengals, this was informally known as the Chase Young Bowl as both the Giants and Redskins were still in the running to pick 2nd.
 With Daniel Jones back in the lineup for New York, the Giants withstood a late rally by the rival Redskins and improved to 4–11 with the overtime victory.
 Daniel Jones became the first rookie quarterback in NFL history to throw for 300 yards, 5 touchdowns, and no turnovers in a single game.
 The win also made the Giants finish in third place in the NFC East, marking the first time since 2016 in which the Giants did not finish last in the division.
 This was the last time Washington played against the Giants as the Redskins, as they would change their name before the 2020 season.
-Washington ended up selecting DE Chase Young with the 2nd overall pick in the 2020 NFL draft, and the Giants selected OT Andrew Thomas with the 4th overall pick.
+Washington ended up selecting defensive end Chase Young with the 2nd overall pick in the 2020 NFL draft, and the Giants selected offensive tackle Andrew Thomas with the 4th overall pick.